danielhemp/daniel-portfolio/src/pages/index.md

 templateKey: index-page
 title: Hemphill Web Development
 image: /img/fotis-fotopoulos-duhkov44prg-unsplash.jpg
-heading: An aspiring developer with artist asspirations
+heading: An aspiring developer with artist leanings
 subheading: Building sites, and making  digital art, what more is there?
 mainpitch:
   title: About Me